 The balance between individualism and collectivism in Indian society

 India is a society with both collectivistic and Individualist traits.
 The collectivist side means that there is a high preference for belonging to a larger social framework in which individuals are expected to act for the greater good of their defined in-groups.

-- In such situations, the actions of the individual are influenced by various concepts such as the opinion of one’s family, extended family, neighbours, workgroup, and other such wider social networks that whom one has some affiliation with.
+- In such situations, the actions of the individual are influenced by various concepts such as the opinion of one’s family, extended family, neighbors, workgroup, and other such wider social networks that one has some affiliation with.

 - For a collectivist, to be rejected by one’s peers or to be thought lowly of by one’s extended and immediate in-groups, leaves him or her rudderless and with a sense of intense emptiness.